arangodb/spring-boot-starter/demo/README.md

 }
 ```

-Then we have to create an entity for the edge we stated in `@Relations`.
-Other than a normal entity annotated with
+Then create an entity for the edge you stated in `@Relations`.
+Other than a
-`@Document`, this entity will be annotated with `@Edge`.
+normal entity annotated with `@Document`, this entity is annotated with
+`@Edge`.
 This allows Spring Data ArangoDB to create an edge collection in
 the database.
-Just like `Character`, `ChildOf` will also get a field for its `id`.
-To connect two `Character` entities,
+Just like `Character`, `ChildOf` also gets a field for its
-it also gets a field of type `Character` annotated with `@From` and a field of type `Character` annotated with `@To`. `ChildOf` will be persisted in the database with the ids of these two characters.
+`id`.
+To connect two `Character` entities, it also gets a field of type
+`Character` annotated with `@From` and a field of type `Character` annotated
+with `@To`. `ChildOf` is persisted in the database with the ids of these
+two characters.

 ```java
 package com.arangodb.spring.demo.entity;